Busy lifestyles combined with food allergies and picky eaters mean have difficultly in getting their daily dose of micronutrients from their diet

 A good quality probiotic can do great things to support this health, stepping in where our modern society has fallen short.
 Since many vegetables we eat have been sterilized and as such, they don't have the probiotic strains from the environment.
 As a society, we also ferment fewer foods as a means to preserve them, so we miss out on these strains of probiotics too.

-Older children who play outside in the summer likely will not need a vitamin D supplement on its own, particularly if they are taking a multivitamin.
-However, in the winter, a supplement has many benefits.
-It can help support their immune system, , support healthy mood and help bones and teeth grow (and stay) healthy and strong.
+Older children who play outside in the summer likely will not need a Vitamin D supplement on its own, particularly if they are taking a multivitamin.
+However, in the winter, a supplement may help if they are not getting enough sunlight.
+Vitamin D can help support their immune system and help bones and teeth grow (and stay) healthy and strong.

-Magnesium does wonders for mood.
-When it is in good supply, it acts to soothe and reduce anxiety.
-However, a less than ideal diet can leave magnesium supplies wanting, and children feeling overly irritable, grumpy and worry about school and life in general.
-Magnesium is naturally found in abundance in foods like nuts, seeds, spinach, oatmeal and broccoli but if a child is allergic or simply will not eat these foods, then kids supplements may be necessary.
+Magnesium is an important mineral involved in many body functions, especially for muscle and nerve function, release of energy from food and also helps in the building healthy, strong bones.
+Magnesium is naturally found in abundance in foods like nuts, seeds, spinach, oatmeal and broccoli but if a child is allergic or simply will not eat these foods, then a kid’s supplements may be necessary.

-Generally, children do not require vitamin C. It is in high supply in fruits and vegetables, so even a picky eater will usually like enough of these foods to get enough.
-However, during cold and flu season, pumping up vitamin C intake can help ward off or lessen the impact of illness.
+Generally, children do not require Vitamin C. It is in high supply in fruits and vegetables, so even a picky eater will usually like enough of these foods to get enough.
+However, during cold and flu season, pumping up Vitamin C intake can help support the immune system fight illness.

 Vitamin C supplements for kids come in a range of tasty options, including powders and chewable tablets.

-As with all vitamins, however, it’s important to make sure children understand that these supplements are not candy, but medicine.
-Taking too much of any vitamin or supplement can be dangerous.
+As with all vitamins and minerals, however, it’s important to make sure children understand that these supplements are not candy, but medicine.
+Taking too much of any vitamin or mineral supplement can be dangerous.
 Parents should keep the vitamin bottles away from their children.
-Again, check with your child’s healthcare professional before beginning them on any vitamin or supplement regime.
+Again, check with your child’s healthcare professional before beginning them on any vitamin or mineral supplement regimen.